 The Washington Nationals, the Major League Baseball team owned by the locally based Lerner family, play 81 home games each season at Nationals Park, located in Southeast Washington DC.
 The team won the National League East Division Championship for the first time in the 2012 season and for a second time in 2014.
-This guide provides everything you need to know about Washington Nationals baseball including information about the stadium, the team members, tickets, souvenirs, special events and much more.
+Learn what you need to know about Washington Nationals baseball including information about the stadium, the team members, tickets, souvenirs, special events, and much more.

 The Washington Nationals play baseball at Nationals Park in Washington DC from April through September.
 Individual ticket prices range from $5 to $325, with $5 tickets available only at the Nationals Park Box Office on the day of the game.
 Throughout the season, the Washington Nationals offer a variety of discounts and promotional giveaways.
-Learn about College Super Savers, Harris Teeter Tuesdays, Washington Post Wednesdays, Miller Lite Party Nights, Sunday Family Fun Packs and much more.
-Read more about Tickets and Discounts.
+Learn about College Super Savers, Harris Teeter Tuesdays, Washington Post Wednesdays, Miller Lite Party Nights, Sunday Family Fun Packs, and much more.

 Screech and the Nationals Racing Presidents